 To keep your synced data up-to-date with the source, an immediate sync occurs whenever Appian writes to the source of your data.
 You can also schedule daily syncs so your data is synced at least once a day.
 By leveraging immediate and daily syncs, you get the performance benefits of data sync while continuously working with fresh data.

-There are some data structures that are better fit for data sync than others.
+There are some data structures and business scenarios that are better fit for data sync than others.
+Consider the following requirements before enabling data sync in your record type:

 A record type object can sync up to 250,000 rows of data from your selected source.
 Data sources that exceed or are expected to exceed the row limit may not be a good fit for data sync if you need access to all rows.
 However, if you only need a portion of a data source that meets or exceeds the row limit, you can configure source filters to limit the number of rows synced in Appian.